bugzilla/bugzilla.github.io/contributing/developer.md

 Nothing will get checked into Bugzilla that doesn't pass the test suite.
 The test suite is automatically executed on each commit by the [Travis CI](https://travis-ci.org/bugzilla/bugzilla) system to warn us of bad code.
-It is using Bugzilla's [github mirror](https://github.com/bugzilla/bugzilla).
+It is using Bugzilla's [GitHub mirror](https://github.com/bugzilla/bugzilla).
 Anything that fails to pass the testing suite will be backed out immediately.